bdsegal/bdsegal.github.io/pages/research.md

 ## Talks and posters
 Upcoming roundtable: "Case studies in the use of real world evidence to improve regulatory decision making."
 ASA biopharmaceutical section regulatory-industry workshop, Sep 2019.

-Upcoming poster: "Test of matrix structure for construct validation."
+Upcoming poster: "Tests of matrix structure for construct validation."
 American psychological association conference, Aug 2019.

-Upcoming speed session (poster/talk): "Quantifying the number of events borrowed from external data in hybrid control arms."
+Upcoming speed session (talk and poster): "Quantifying the number of events borrowed from external data in hybrid control arms."
 JSM, Jul 2019.

 Talk: "Exceedance probability for parameter estimates."
 JSM, July 2018.